FossDruid/noteTaker/README.md

 Welcome to Note Taker, a simple web-application where you can track Tasks written in C#.NET core and Javascript.

 ## Issues
 This was made very quickly as a test and is going to be completely remade in the future.
-Bad promises, prettier frontend is in the works.
+Bad promises, no unit testing, aswell as a whole myriad of other issues.
+Prettier frontend is in the works (betterIndex.html and betterIndexStyling.css).
+It however is fully functional!

 ##  Setup
 This application uses sqlite3 for its database, so remember to add sqlite3 to your path.